shivannis/xandr-docs-public/xandr-docs/articles/monetize/bidding-priority.md

 **Network Tools** screen
 (**Network \> Tools \> General**).
-Reselling Priority is the threshold at which third-party bids (from other networks on the Xandr platform and from external buyers) become eligible to serve on your inventory.
+Reselling Priority is the threshold at which third-party bids (from other networks on the Microsoft Advertising platform and from external buyers) become eligible to serve on your inventory.
 For example, if you set your Reselling Priority to 8, managed campaigns at Priority 10, 9, and 8 will serve before bids from third parties (RTB bids), even if third-party